Lachie-King24/holbertonschool-shell/basics/README.md

 8-firstdelete is a script that once run, will delete the betty file from tmp/my_first_directory

 9-firstdirdeletion is a script that once run, will delete the my_first_directory directory from tmp

+10-back is a script that once run, will go back to the previous directory